Office Hours: Monday – Friday

-The Town routinely deals with the New York State Department of Environmental Conservation (DEC), the Army Corps of Engineers (ACOE), and the Environmental Protection Agency (EPA), particularly in relation to wetlands and waterbodies.
-Navigating the rules, regulations, permitting process, and other requirements of these agencies can often be a little overwhelming, particularly for individual homeowners.
-These organizations can, and do, inspect, cite, and enforce regulatory laws throughout the Town.
-If you think that you may be conducting an activity that falls within the jurisdiction of one of these entities, please contact the Stormwater Management Officer at Ewestfall@northgreenbush.org.
+The Town routinely deals with the New York State Department of Environmental Conservation (DEC), the Army Corps of Engineers (ACOE), and the Environmental Protection Agency (EPA) regarding lakes, rivers, streams, and other wetlands.
+Navigating the rules, regulations, permitting processes, and other requirements associated with working within a jurisdictional waterbody can often be overwhelming, particularly for individual homeowners.
+These organization can, and do, inspect, cite, and enforce regulatory laws throughout the Town.
+If you think that you may be conducting an activity within the jurisdiction of one of these entities, please contact the Stormwater Management Officer at EWestfall@northgreenbush.org to discuss.

-With the nicer weather just around the corner, many of us turn our attention to getting our lawns ready for the upcoming summer.
-This often includes the use of fertilizers and weed killers.
-Many of these chemicals, if not properly applied, can find their way into local water bodies or the water table.
-Remember to read and carefully follow manufacturer’s instructions before using any of these products and to apply them at the minimum possible dosage for your needs.
+With the spring planting and growing season just beginning, many of us turn our thoughts to the lawn and garden.
+Those thoughts often include the use of fertilizers and weed killers.
+Many of these chemicals, in not properly applied, can find their way into local waterbodies or the water table.
+Please remember to read and follow manufacturer’s instructions before using any of these products and to apply them to the minimum dosage for your needs.
 Even better would be to consider using natural mulching and composting for your lawn and garden.

 With the onset of winter, frozen ground prevents the infiltration of stormwater and snow-melt.
-As a result, rain and melting snow can produce larger overland flows that reach stormwater collection systems and waterbodies, often with increased intensity, volume and energy.
-These flows have the potential to carry greater volumes of sediment, debris and contaminants into local water bodies.
-At this time of year, good housekeeping practices and the maintenance of stormwater conveyance systems becomes even more important in protecting our local waterbodies.
+As a result, rain, and in particular rain-on-snow, can produce large overland flows that reach and overwhelm stormwater collection systems.
+As the winter begins, residents and businesses are reminded that good housekeeping practices and the maintenance of stormwater conveyance systems becomes even more important in protecting our homes, businesses and waterbodies.